-Lloyd Hopkins is a cynical, workaholic police detective who figures out the pattern of an elusive serial killer while his personal and professional life crumbles around him.
+Lloyd Hopkins (Woods) is a cynical, workaholic LAPD detective who figures out the pattern of an elusive Serial Killer while his personal and professional life crumbles around him.

 This film provides examples of: